narimanamiri/ZabbixDockerCompose/README.md

-Replace YOUR_MYSQL_USER with a user and YOUR_MYSQL_PASSWORD with your password
+Replace YOUR_MYSQL_PASSWORD with your password

 run this command